jlopenshaw41/book-library-api/book-library-api-write-up.md

 This is what a test looks like using Mocha syntax.
 We begin with the `describe` part, which takes a description of what we're testing (in our case, we want to test a http POST request to a url with /readers as the endpoint), plus a callback function.
 Then the `it` block has a description of what we expect our test to do in plain English.
 Then we use the supertest `request` functionality to fire up a version of our `app`.
 We then send a post request with an object containing the data we want stored in the readers table of our database.
 These values could be any strings you like.
 Finally, we use Chai's `expect` functionality to check that that all worked correctly.

 If you run the test now, using `npm test` you should see that the test runs but fails (as expected!).

+### Adding tables to our database

+So we've set up the test to check whether a new reader gets added to our database when we send a POST request to a specific url endpoint.

 Big credit to Manchester Codes for teaching me how to do this in the first place - the basic instructions are theirs (and any mistakes in this post are mine alone)